propppctl(1) ProL2TP Manual propppctl(1)

 vj-max-slots n

-son TCP/IP header compression and decompression code to n, which
+Jacobson TCP/IP header compression and decompression code to n,

 radius Enables RADIUS authentication. propppd will contact the RADIUS

-aging the PPP instance if RADIUS operations are enabled for the
+managing the PPP instance if RADIUS operations are enabled for

 rad-nas-ip-addr ip-address